HerXayah/road-to-ryujinx-without-switch/README.md

    I found a very good guide that can be found [here](https://rentry.co/SwitchHackingIsEasy/).
    Sorry, I just don't have a Homebrewed Switch to try it atm.
    When you have the XCI, load the Game via `Settings -> Game Directories`.
+   If you are interested to get games, because i cant stop you from pirating, atleast get them from [nsw2u](https://nsw2u.net/)

    ### Mentions